 RECOMMENDED ARTICLE >> 7 BEST BASS FISHING LURES OF ALL TIME

 7. How to Rig Your Fishing Bait or Lure

 Knowing how to rig a fishing pole is important because this will dictate how our bait or lure reacts in the water.
 If rigged incorrectly, your lure will react unrealistically or your bait may not present itself naturally.
 Rigging your fishing set up correctly allows fish to be enticed into biting more often.

 So how do you rig your bait setup?

 The best way to explain this to someone is to show them.
 I have attached a short video outlining how to rig a simple bait setup.
-In the videos he refers to fishing for trout but this same setup can be used to fish for most species.
+In the video, he refers to fishing for trout, but this same setup can be used to fish for most species.

-Notice in the video he attempts to thread his worm onto the hook a specific way.
+Notice in the video he attempts to thread his worm onto the hook in a specific way.
 In many of my other posts, I have recommended a worm threader when using nightcrawlers for bait.
 Worm threaders allow for the worm to be secured better to the hook and really embed the hook in the meat of the worm increasing your odds the fish will actually get hooked.

-Notice in the videos where after he attaches the swivel he clasps the pre-tied hook into the swivel and locks it in.
+Notice in the videos where after he attaches the swivel, he clasps the pre-tied hook into the swivel and locks it in.
 Well while fishing with lures this is where you would attach them, into the swivel.
-While lure fishing you should elect not to have weights attached whenever possible.
+During lure fishing you should elect not to have weights attached whenever possible.
 Weights can affect the action of a lure creating a less than realistic presentation.